Crankshaft timing marks

 4. Loosen the front right wheel bolts.

-5. Put the car on the handbrake and block the rear wheels.
-Raise and secure the front of the vehicle.
+5. Apply the handbrake and block the rear wheels.
+Raise and support the front of the vehicle.
 Remove the right front wheel.

-6. Remove the mudguard of the right front fender.
+6. Remove the right front fender splash guard.

-7. Place a jack under the engine, raise it slightly and remove the right engine mount.
+7. Place a jack under the engine, lift it slightly and remove the right engine mount.

 8. Screw in the spark plugs.